-There was a calm between storms for this winter re-visit to Cornwall’s fish capital.
+There was a calm between storms for this winter re-visit to Cornwall’s fishing capital.
 The market was quiet and many boats hadn’t been out for a while, due to the inclement conditions.
 Bright sunshine was the order of the day, though and circumstances provided the opportunity to survey a large section of the fishing fleet, sheltering in anticipation of another bout of low pressure.

 What the beach means to Jeffrey.